ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

-What replaced it is `_sourceIsShort()`: compare `mediaSource.sourceFps` against the `frameRate` in the track's own `getSettings()`, using this detector's own `encoderPerformanceDetector.sourceSupplyRatioThreshold` (default **0.9**).
+What replaced it is `_sourceIsShort()`: compare `mediaSource.sourceFps` against the `frameRate` in the track's own `getSettings()`, using this detector's own `encoderBottleneckDetector.sourceSupplyRatioThreshold` (default **0.9**).
 The two detectors still reach the same judgement about the source on defaults **because they read the same two numbers**, and neither the order they run in nor whether the other one runs at all can change it.
 A missing or non-positive `frameRate` answers *no*: nothing was promised, so nothing was fallen short of, and an encoder is not excused by an expectation never expressed.

+The threshold is deliberately **not** `VideoCaptureBottleneckDetector`'s `captureFpsRatioThreshold`, whose predecessor it used to reach across and read.
+The two defaults are equal and the two fields are independently tunable, which is
+correct:
-The threshold is deliberately **not** `SourceCaptureBottleneckDetector`'s `captureFpsRatioThreshold`, which it used to reach across and read.
-The two defaults are equal and the two fields are independently tunable, which is correct: the two detectors are asking different questions of the same measurement — *is the camera failing to deliver what it promised?* against *has the camera fallen short far enough that the encoder is excused?* — and one shared field meant that raising
+the two detectors are asking different questions of the same measurement — *is the camera failing to deliver what it promised?* against *has the camera fallen short far enough that the encoder is excused?* — and one shared field meant that raising